 There are also characteristics of employment beyond earnings that can have a significant effect on a person’s economic situation.
 According to the Institute on Assets and Social Policy (IASP) at Brandeis University, these include job benefits (retirement savings, paid sick and vacation days, health insurance subsidies, disability insurance, education benefits), job flexibility (paid personal leave, modified schedules to accommodate care-giving needs), and consistent work (sufficient and predictable hours).
 An employee with some or all of those benefits is much more likely to be economically secure and able to invest in her future, and her family’s future, through additional education, savings, and home ownership.
 The ability to build wealth, as we’ve said previously, is crucial to intergenerational mobility.

 To recap: a good job is one that pays enough to cover basic living expenses and is stable enough for saving and wealth building.
+Additionally, the overall well-being of an employee, taking everything about the job into consideration – work hours, paid time off, benefits and incentives – also plays a big role in a job being defined as ‘good’.
+Companies that understand the importance of providing these benefits know that ultimately this is the way to make sure that an employee is happy working in their company.
+They might even go to the length of hiring employee benefit consultants who can help them determine the best and the most beneficial plans for their workforce.
+When employees feel well physically, emotionally, and mentally, they are able to sustain jobs for longer and produce better outputs.
+As this blog post by Eden Health highlights, an employee’s well-being can have a significant impact on performance and productivity.
 Across the South, there are efforts to increase the quantity of good jobs and to increase the ability of young people to get those good jobs.
 But there’s a danger if these efforts are made in isolation.
 If we focus only on career pathways into “good jobs,” then we ignore the concrete and realistic steps that could be taken to improve the quality of all jobs.

 Our labor market extends benefits and protections only to the types of occupations we value-and the determination of which occupations are valued is based largely on cultural assumptions about who works those jobs and what kind of treatment they deserve.
 Recent history is full of examples of how the U.S. has systematized exploitative, and often racist, labor practices for economic gain and to reinforce class hierarchy.
 When the Social Security Act passed in 1935, farmworkers and domestic workers, who were predominantly people of color, were deliberately excluded to appease Southern lawmakers.
 The exclusion of those occupations meant that between 70 and 80 percent of Southern blacks were not eligible for unemployment insurance or social security.
 And until this year, employers of home health aides (who are often women of color) were exempt from overtime pay regulations, meaning many were being paid below the minimum wage.